 Horizontal penetration of the needle is required for proper entry of the needle into a blood vessel such as a vitelline vessel.
 The embryo therefore needs to be on the same level as the edges of the cup holding it.
 In order to raise the embryo take off the rubber band holding the plastic wrap that supports the embryo.

-SCOPE: Talent demonstrating horizontal penetration
+MED: Talent demonstrating horizontal penetration

 CU: Talent taking off the rubber band